acmucsd/energium-ai-2020/README.md

 ## Specs

 This is a turn based, 1 vs 1 competition.
 Each match, two bots compete to get the most energium in store by the end of 200 turns.
-Each turn, your bot has a second of computation to do whatever it can to win (a second is quite a lot!)
+Each turn, your bot has a second of computation to do whatever it can to win (a second is quite a lot!) and about 1GB of RAM (you probably wont need this much).
+The computation times are subject to change, but will only ever increase.

 You are given a `Player` object that contains details on your bot's current energium stored, how many **collectors** it has, and the location of all of its **bases**.
-See the Starter kits for details on how to access this data!
+See the Starter kits bot file for details on how to access this data and send commands to run your bot.

 You are also given a `GameMap` object with data on all the map tiles, and the energium values of each tile.